 Collection period: The data are collected on a continuous basis from January to December of the survey reference year, from a sample of households spread over twelve monthly collection cycles.

 - Families, households and housing

 - Housing and dwelling characteristics

 Data sources and methodology

-For operational reasons, people living in some remote areas where the rate of vacant dwellings is very high and where the collection cost would be exorbitant are excluded from collection.
+For operational reasons, people living in some remote areas where the rate of vacant dwellings is very high and where the collection cost would be exorbitant, are excluded from collection.
 Also excluded, in addition to people living in institutions, are people living in other types of collective dwellings:

-- people living in residences for dependent seniors; and
+- people living in residences for dependent seniors;

 - people living permanently in school residences, work camps, etc.; and